Spangenhelm: History

 Sarmatian warriors with Spangenhelms, Trajan's Column (around 110 A.D.)

 The spangenhelm arrived in Western Europe by way of what is now southern Russia and Ukraine, spread by nomadic Iranian tribes such as the Scythians and Sarmatians who lived among the Eurasian steppes.
 By the 6th century it was the most common helmet design in Europe and in popular use throughout the Middle East.
 However, helmets of the spangenhelm type were used much longer.
-Some of the nasal helmets depicted on the Bayeux Tapestry from the 11th century appear to be built as a Spangenhelm construction.
+Some of the nasal helmets depicted on the Bayeux Tapestry, such as the one from scene 18, from the 11th century appear to be built as a Spangenhelm construction.
 The same is true for illustrations of the Morgan Bible from the 13th century.

 warriors in the Kizil Caves, following the events of 552 Turk uprising and the subsequent Turk expansion.
 2nd half of the 6th century AD.
 The helmet is a characteristic pear-shaped segmented helmet of the Turkic type.

 In the Kizil Caves in the Tarim Basin, knights wearing segmented pear-shaped helmets are depicted.
-It is thought that these depictions follow the events of 552 Turk uprising and the subsequent Turk expansion, giving a date of the 2nd half of the 6th century AD.
+It is thought that these depictions follow the events of the 552 Turk uprising and the subsequent Turk expansion, giving a date of the 2nd half of the 6th century AD.
 These helmets are characteristic pear-shaped segmented helmet of the Turkic type.
 They immediately follow the use of lamellar helmets, also visible in the Kizil Caves.